 Our collaboration focuses on creating landmark signs on a new trail.
 It's not the Freedom Trail, where citizens of the past fought for their rights.
 It's a trail where we fight for our future.
-The red coats are coming again.
-But this time it's global warming.
+A danger is coming again, but this time, it's global warming.
 Remembrance of Climate Futures in Arlington: a new trail.
-Tom Starr developed this project to help educate people on how climate change will affect them personally.
-He's developed it in different towns, even in New Hampshire!
-In the future, Climate Futures looks back on events happening in Arlington related to global warming just around the corner.
-Yes, they're not installed yet.
-But keep your eyes peeled!
-Around April, 2022 the markers will be in your every day lives.
-Each sign will predict a probable future of a specific landmark in Arlington that will be affected by climate change.
+Tom Starr, a professor of graphic design at Northeastern University, developed this project to help educate people on how climate change will affect them personally.
+He's developed it in different towns – even in New Hampshire!
+Climate Futures looks back from the future on events happening in Arlington related to global warming just around the corner.
+Keep your eyes peeled for our markers all over Arlington.
+Each will predict a possible future of a specific landmark in Arlington that will be affected by climate change.
 Everyone is affected, even us.

-Our roles are helping the interns to succeed with the project.
-We organize different meetings with guest speakers every Tuesday.
-Each week, we assign the interns new tasks in order to prepare them for making markers.
-We are the adult helping voices that get around costs for the interns, along with planning the timeline for the project and scheduling work every week.
+Our roles were helping the interns to succeed with the project.
+We organized different meetings with guest speakers every Tuesday.
+Each week, we assigned the interns new tasks in order to prepare them for making markers.
+We were the adult helping voices that get around costs for the interns, along with planning the timeline for the project and scheduling work every week.

 Meet The Interns

 Hi!
 I'm Clara.
 I applied for this internship because I am concerned about climate change's effect on society and the worldwide lifestyle changes it requires.
 In particular, I am interested in climate change’s ties to sustainable agriculture and its impact on local communities.
 I am going to be a sophomore at AHS in the fall.
 In my free time, I run cross country and track, and I play the violin.